OlusegunMichael/Project_7_DevOps-Tooling-Website-Solution/Project_7_Documentation.md

 ![selinux](./Project_7_Images/sysctl.PNG)
 ![selinux](./Project_7_Images/selinux.PNG)
-Update the website’s configuration to connect to the database.
-In the function.php (/var/www/html/functions.php) update the authentication details you used when creating the DB Server.
+>#### Updating the website’s configuration to connect to the database.
+In the function.php (/var/www/html/functions.php) authentication details used when creating the DB Server is updated using *`sudo vi /var/www/html/functions.php`*
 ![WS-DB](./Project_7_Images/ws%20con%20to%20DB.PNG)
 >#### Install mysql Client on the Web Server
 **`sudo yum install mysql -y`* - (Install mysql Client)